 The big trick, I think, really has to do with getting bricks and mortar right, especially if you’re only building a heater that’s a single brick thick.
 The goal is to limit (even prevent!) cracks in the masonry that could compromise function and/or safety (I do have some cracks in mine, but they don’t seem to be causing harm.
 I’ll be able to say more after I open it up for maintenance/examination — after (another!) heating season is over.)

-If you build something like this, again, please do take notes and pix, and please share!
-I would love to publish a collection of stories from folks who have successfully done it themselves — that’s authoritative in a much more important way — taking responsibility for one’s own experiments, as well as one’s own heat…
+We would be happy to publish any stories of successes — and failures! — as that’s authoritative in a much more important way — taking responsibility for one’s own experiments, as well as one’s own heat…